5 Signs That Show Motivation to Make a Difference

 When you find someone whom you believe has potential to do more in the future, make it your job to awaken their motivation.
 Don’t just notice.
 Tell them what you see, take a chance on them, offer them learning opportunities and provide coaching when you can.
 Potential and motivation are not just static elements that we need to demonstrate or measure—they can be awakened.

-Tune in to the recording of Sandra’s webinar on Jumpstarting Motivation and Potential in Yourself and Others from October 13th, 2022, to learn more best practices on this important topic.
+Tune in to the recording of Sandra’s webinar on Jumpstarting Motivation and Potential in Yourself and Others to learn more best practices on this important topic.

 About The Author